 Like a new college student, fresh from the flush of new found freedom to expand their horizons, Citrix appear to have had a case of the munchies.
 First Citrix’s portfolio was extended with the acquitisition of Kaviza.
 More recently, the purchase of RingCube.
 The desktop virtualisation techhnologies acquired will help strengthen Citrix’s virtualised desktop offering.
 VDI-in-a-box offering simplicity of deployment, providing options for the SMB and MSP spaces; and vDesk providing a layering functionality giving greater VDI scalability with an improved personalisation offering.

 Virtual Computer recently announced the availability of their NxTop product for free for up to five users.
 NxTop combines centralized virtual desktop management with a “bare-metal” client-hypervisor to make managing many desktops as easy as managing one.
 But, you may ask, what can a client side hypervisor do for me?
 The answer – solutions such as Virtual Computer’s NxTop can be utilized to effectively manage your desktop environment, provided they have a functional management interface.
 That said, bear in mind this is a developing technology, but it is a technology that offers you the opportunity to manage your desktops with virtualization without the larger infrastructure requirements of VDI but that doesn’t mean to say it wholly replaces SBC solutions: but it is a useful option to consider.

-Virtual Computer, the market leader in distributed desktop virtualization, have announced a new pricing model to enable corporate IT teams, VARs, and PC enthusiasts to use VirtualComputer’s complete NxTop product suite for free.
-The free version allows you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.
+Virtual Computer, the market leader in distributed desktop virtualization, have announced a version of NxTop allowing you to manage up to five PCs without any licensing fees or time-based evaluation restrictions.